NiroUwU/LunaLoop/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug, that you want to be fixed!
-title: Untitled Bug Report
+title: Unnamed Bug Report
 labels: bug
 assignees: NiroUwU

 ---

-Please describe what the issue is, which command caused it and under which circumstances.
-(Screenshots highly welcomed!)
+**When does the issue occur?** for example: "happens when executing xyz command"
+...

+**What happens and what would be the expected result?** for example: "it should do xyz, but it does zyx"
+...

+**Additional Descriprion:**
+...